imitelis/Birth_Query_Network/README.md

 ### BigQuery from GCP:
   *  You can go to `https://console.cloud.google.com` and see your projects available
-  *  Since you are starting, to go the left side bar and look for `API and services` and then to `credentials`
+  *  Since you are starting, check the left side bar and look for `API and services` and then to `credentials`
   *  Check that you have a service account, then click on `create credentials` and go for `Service account`
   *  In the 'Service account details' fill the name of your service account
   *  Then on 'Grant this service account access to project' fill the Role as 'Owner' and another one for